Character Revealed: Actions as the Ultimate Test

 Don’t get me wrong, speaking is an action that often may reveal character.
 When a person chooses to bully, belittle, or bullshit, their action speaks volumes about their character.

 This principle is not just confined to the realm of fiction.
 In real life, too, actions are the true measure of character.
-I was reminded of this during my time serving on the School Board.
+My clearest lesson in this distinction came during my time serving on a school board.
 People often asked me, “Doesn’t everyone on the Board want the schools to be good?”
 The simple answer was yes, but it was also misleading.
 Each member had a different definition of ‘good’ and prioritized this goal differently.

 For instance, one member’s words and actions revealed a complex hierarchy of priorities.
 While he verbally supported the idea of good schools, his actions told a different story.
 He prioritized limiting bidders for school construction projects to local companies; attempted to dictate which companies were placed on bid lists for services; de-emphasized efforts aimed at instructional improvement; and used intimidation and half-truths in attempts to discredit members who challenged him and his ideas.